fongc123/notes/Data Mining/Data Preprocessing.md

 - `dof`: [[#Chi-squared Test|degree of freedom]]
 - `expected`: expected values assuming no dependency

-Next, the critical value is calculated to determine the dependency between attributes.
+Finally, the critical value is calculated to determine the dependency between attributes.

 ```python
 significance_level = 0.01